 Purple coneflower is known for its large purple flowers with prominent spiny cones in the centers.
 Newer types of coneflower allow you to add other colors to your perennial beds with the same ease of growing as the original.
 Here are some great examples:

-‘Leilani’ – This variety produces golden yellow coneflowers on tall, strong stems.
-These make excellent cut flowers, and they tolerate hot summers.
+‘Leilani’– This variety produces golden yellow coneflowers on tall, strong stems.
+These make excellent cut flowers and tolerate hot summers.